Debt collection and debt recovery in Poland

 The scope of review by the Supreme Court

 If the Supreme Court admits a cassation appeal for examination, it focuses on whether there is merit in the grounds of the cassation appeal.
-A cassation appeal may be lodged on the grounds that, for instance, a ruling of a second-instance court contains an error in substantive law or procedural law, provided that such error could have had material impact on the outcome of the case.
+A cassation appeal in Poland can be based on either:

 Is extrajudicial debt collection obligatory in Poland?